arduino/arduino-app-cli/docs/contributor-guide/development.md

 # Development Guide

 > [!NOTE]
-> The `arduino-app-cli` is designed to run on the Board and access peripherals that are not available on a development PC (e.g., the microcontroller).
+> The `arduino-app-cli` is designed to run on the Board and access peripherals that are not available on a development PC.
 >
 > For easier testing, using an **Arduino UNO Q** is recommended, as local testing is limited to functionalities that do not require board-specific features.